 The advantage of this option is that the prostate is preserved and the side-effects of treatment are avoided.
 The disadvantages are that the opportunity for curative treatment might be missed and that our ability to make an accurate estimate of whether a cancer is 'safe' or not is not reliable enough on an individual person basis.

-Even older men may benefit from intervention, based on recent evidence (Wong 2006 JAMA)

 What is a radical prostatectomy?